A second pink tide? The impact of far-left policies

 - Monitoring subtle forms of government intervention, which could lead to anti-Western sentiment or further nationalisation of energy sources in the future.

 Proximities can help you gain these key insights and turn them into tangible material.
 Using our ‘What?’, ‘So What?’, ‘What if?’ and ‘What Now?’ narratives, we help partners and clients not only understand the importance of trends and events but, more specifically, to understand what it means for you and your business from strategic to operational consequences.
 Curious and interested to see how we could help you?
-Don’t hesitate to contact us, we will be happy to support you.
+Don’t hesitate to contact us; we will gladly support you.